AkhilTrivedi1998/GenerativeAI_practice2/README.md

 The ChatPromptTemplate will replace the variable with the values specified by the respective keys.

 **NOTE:** LangChain has many kinds of memory.
 For creating a chat based model we're gonna use ***ConversationBufferMemory***.
 It can be used to store the history of exchanged messages.

+**NOTE:** We can add ***FileChatMessageHistory*** to Memory object as chat_memory attribute to create permanent storage of chat history which will keep getting updated and used everytime the program is executed.